Maraqua/cs50-mobileDevCourse/README.md

 - [X] Complete Project
 - [ ] Finish Implementing the User Input for Work Time
 - [ ] Finish Implementing the User Input for Break Time
+- [ ] Convert some components to Hooks
+- [ ] Improve some lifecycle methods

 # Project2 (Movie Browser) - In Progress...